ethanleighfellows/licenseplate/README.md

 hence why i have (outside) listed on the california and ontario plates, as id literally not be able to function in society if i was trying to mark all of the cars with CA plates or ON plates when in those places haha.

-idk how you found this, and why you're reading this, but if you are feel free to clone it if you like.
-I just ask that you dont try using the existing page since im a lazy coder n dont wanna add different users or whatever. thanks

 Start date for collecting was: 10/28/2024

-craziest plates ive seen when writing this are:

-a hawaii plate in san francisco the north west territories plate the france diplomatic plate also seen in san francisco on 16th and church and an alaska plate with the custom plate: vry nce

-bcuz some of these are before i wrote the app, i haven't added them fyi

 Finished US November 2025.
 Saw a west virgina plate which eluded me for 8 months on a van which looked like it was being driven by a 12 year old.